Step 7: Configure Google Authenticator

 - Tap

-- Paste your Google Authenticator secret from the decrypted output
+- Paste your Google Authenticator secret from the decrypted output into the

 Summary Checklist